 There are people in the distance and I head for them.
 Three old beach vendors sitting side by side on the sand.
-They are wearing the same white hardhat.
+They are wearing similar hardhats.
 Approaching, I see why: Three Joãos — triplets, each leaning forward on a bundle, fast asleep.

 As if on cue they sit up as one and break into grins, seeing me — Um gringo!
 I’m not going to buy anything — No money, no money, but still I am drawn to their bundles.
 Each one is different.
 1) A block of metal, hundreds of cans crushed together.
-2) A bale of paper, thousands of pages also pressed together.
-3) Two pieces of Isopor, brilliant-white and bound with cheap string.
-Fascinated, I pause on the Isopor.
+2) A bale of paper, all different types pressed into a block.
+3) Two pieces of Isopor held together with cheap string.
+Fascinated, I pause on the Isopor bundle.

 João 3 pushes it forward, starts flapping his arms and cackling.
 He’s crazy . . .

-I grab the package and it’s light as a feather.
-Lifting it up the binding falls off and the pieces unfold.
-Now I see what they are.
-Two wings!
+Still I reach for the package and it’s light as a feather.
+Lifting it up the binding drops off and the pieces unfold.
+Now I see what they are: Two wings!
 Wings of Isopor.
 I turn back to the men but the men are no more.
 Vanished.